CSS in Action

 Instructional cues and indicators

 This technique can be used to provide instructional cues and indicators to screen reader users.
 This should be implemented with discretion and only where necessary.
-This page demonstrates proper use of this technique in three places.
+This page demonstrates proper use of this technique in two places.

 Second, the breadcrumbs at the top of the page are a common design convention.
 Most web users understand the convention and can identify breadcrumbs visually.
 Because a screen reader accesses the breadcrumb links and content linearly, it may not be apparent to them that it is breadcrumbs until they have read a portion of it.
 As such, we have added hidden text of "You are here:" just prior to the breadcrumbs.